-It is your right to go to a few different community or health practitioners or service providers to get the help and information you need, in the way you need it.
+Go to different community or health practitioners or service providers to get the help and information you need, in the way you need it.

-It is your right to be supported, safe, respected and to receive quality care in every health setting, every time you access care and support.
+It is your right to be supported, safe, respected.

+It is your right to receive quality care in every health setting, every time you access care and support.